Permafrost/Tundra/readme.md

     # sets the value associated with the given key in the given IData
     # document
     tundra.document:put($document, $key, $value)

-    # deletes the element with the given key from the given IData document
-    tundra.document:remove($document, $key)

     # returns the list of top-level values in the given IData document
     tundra.document:values($document)